Non-Current Assets

 A decrease in non-current assets is equivalent to having fewer long-term assets, which would negatively impact the company.

-Not being able to meet long-term liabilities increases risk, increases the cost of capital, and will decrease the value/worth of the company in the minds of all investors.
+Not being able to meet long-term liabilities increases risk, increases the cost of capital, and decreases the company's value to investors.

 Calculations Related to Non-Current Assets